 Students enrolled in the BA Psychology program and the BSc Psychology program take the same required Psychology courses.
 The difference lies in the electives associated with the degree requirements of completing a BSc or BA.
 Generally, if you prefer arts courses, the BA is the best fit, and if you prefer science courses, the BSc is the best choice.

-UBC Okanagan’s Psychology program offers a wide variety of foundational and advanced courses that cover topics such as personalities, abnormal behaviour, stress, forensics, and memory.
+UBC Okanagan’s Psychology program offers a wide variety of foundational and advanced courses that cover topics such as personalities, abnormal behaviour, stress, and memory.

 - PSYO 121 — Introduction to Psychology: Personal Functioning

 - PSYO 353 — Psychological Aspects of Human Sexuality I